-“Cramming” is the practice of placing unauthorized, misleading or deceptive charges on your telephone bill.
-Crammers rely on confusing telephone bills in an attempt to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was led to believe.
+Deception is the hallmark of cramming.
+Crammers often rely on confusing telephone bills to trick consumers into paying for services they did not authorize or receive, or that cost more than the consumer was led to believe.

 How Does Cramming Occur?

-- Charges for services that are explained on your telephone bill in general terms such as "service fee," "service charge," "other fees," "voicemail," "mail server," "calling plan,” “psychic” and "membership;”
+- Charges for services that are explained on your telephone bill in general terms such as "service fee," "service charge," "other fees," "voicemail," "mail server," "calling plan" and "membership."

-- Charges that are added to your telephone bill every month without a clear explanation of the services provided – such as a "monthly fee" or "minimum monthly usage fee;” and
+- Charges that are added to your telephone bill every month without a clear explanation of the services provided – such as a "monthly fee" or "minimum monthly usage fee."

-- Carefully review your telephone bill every month.
-Treat your telephone service like any other major consumer purchase or service.
-Review your monthly bills just as closely as you review your monthly credit card and bank statements.
+- Carefully review your telephone bill every month, just as closely as you review your monthly credit card and bank statements.

 - Ask yourself the following questions as you review your telephone bill: